Adventist University of the Antilles

-The Antillean Adventist University (AAU) (in Spanish: Universidad Adventista de las Antillas) (UAA) is a private, Seventh-day Adventist university in Mayagüez, Puerto Rico.
+The Antillean Adventist University (AAU) (Universidad Adventista de las Antillas, UAA) is a private, Seventh-day Adventist university in Mayagüez, Puerto Rico.
 It is a part of the Seventh-day Adventist education system, the world's second largest Christian school system.

 The university developed from the merging of two educational institutions: Puerto Rico Academy established in 1946; renamed in 1957 as the Colegio Adventista Puertorriqueño, and Antillian College which moved to Puerto Rico as a result of the Cuban Revolution.
 In 1989, the school's higher education program was licensed by the Council of Higher Education of Puerto Rico on August 18, 1989.

 The university is sponsored by and affiliated with the Seventh-day Adventist Church, and is situated within 284 acre of mountainous land with a view of the Atlantic Ocean.
 AAU offers undergraduate studies in arts and sciences, and graduate studies in arts.